yimd85/loan-street-react-interview/README.md

 * Add ability to publish a deal from the `DealsTable` (interface up to you).

-* Add ability to sort deal rows in ascending order by clicking the header cell of the field by which you wish to order.
+* Add ability to sort deal rows in ascending or descending order by clicking the header cell of the different fields by which you wish to order.

 ## Questions